 I think you will find of interest. - Passage of time: why people with dementia switch back to the past .

 You can learn from the article, and it might clear up some of the issues you are facing while caring for someone living with dementia.

 Subscribe to the Alzheimer's Reading Room

 How to best respond?

 Rather than trying to bring the person with dementia back to reality, families and carers may try to enter their reality; building trust and empathy, and reducing anxiety.
-This is known as validation therapy but many families and carers will practise this technique without knowing its name.
+This is known as validation therapy but many families and carers will practice this technique without knowing its name.

 Living in the past

 There is a link between the perception of time and memory function in those with dementia.
 Family members often report their loved ones with dementia sometimes live in the past, even reverting back to first languages.

 This is because memory is not just one process in the brain, but a collection of different systems.
 Those with Alzheimer’s disease may have impairments in short-term memory, however remote memory can be left relatively intact.
 So they’re able to remember public and personal events many decades ago, but unable to recall what happened earlier that day.

 Time perception in dementia